Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Conclusion

 \section{Conclusion}

-This article establishes a new foundation in a complementary theory of invariant\slash integral manifolds for non-autonomous dynamical systems (\cref{fig:scheme}).
+This article establishes a new foundation in a complementary theory of invariant manifolds for non-autonomous dynamical systems.
 Results on the existence and emergence of center manifolds, \cref{cor:stbackex,pro:stbackem}, are based upon being theoretically able to construct (\cref{thm:stsenfp}) an approximate normal form~\cref{eqs:stsesdenf} corresponding to any prescribed system~\cref{eqs:stsesde}.
 In the normal form system we readily identify invariant manifolds (\cref{def:nfnfim}) within a finite domain (\cref{def:nftpd,lem:nfftd}) with an associated exponential trichotomy (\cref{lem:exptri}) for at least a finite-time.
 Consequently, we deduce that the normal form dynamics in its center-stable manifold is exponentially quickly attracted to its center manifold (\cref{lem:nfemerge}).
 By transforming back~\cref{eq:stsexform} from the normal form~\cref{eqs:stsesdenf} we establish the existence and emergence of invariant manifolds (\cref{cor:stbackex,pro:stbackem}) in a finite domain for many systems `arbitrarily close in an asymptotic sense' to the specified system~\cref{eqs:stsesde}.
 Future research is planned on the outstanding issue of how to quantify closeness in terms of norms rather than being simply asymptotic.
+Another outstanding challenge is to establish such quantitative information direct from the algebraic form of the original `physical' system~\cref{eqs:stsesde}.

 The non-autonomous theory developed here is based upon on the construction of a coordinate transform conjugacy (\cref{sec:stsenfsmsde}).
 This construction requires the existence of the convolution integrals~\cref{eq:stsezmuf}.
 This requirement is only a weak constraint on the non-autonomous nature of the dynamical system.
-Consequently, the arguments developed here should also apply to many stochastic systems provided the sufficient ordinary rules of calculus hold such as in the Stratonovich interpretation \cite[e.g.]{vanKampen81}, or potentially the Marcus interpretation for jump processes \cite[e.g.]{Chechkin2014}.
+Consequently, the arguments developed here should also apply to many stochastic systems provided the sufficient ordinary rules of calculus hold such as in the Stratonovich interpretation \cite[e.g.,][]{vanKampen81}, or potentially the Marcus interpretation for jump processes \text{\cite[e.g.,][]{Chechkin2014}.}